Arizona Public Radio | Your Source for NPR News

 “I see the injustices happening and I want to do something to stop it,” said Flag High student Gabriel Trilling, who led the crowd in protest chants on a bullhorn.
 “And being a senior in high school here in Flagstaff, Arizona, this is how I see I can help.
 The fact that we’re all here cheering for the same thing and trying to accomplish the same goal, it makes me happy.”

-Students from Coconino High also walked out and demonstrated along Cedar Avenue and 4th Street, along with other Flagstaff schools.
+Other Flagstaff students walked out and demonstrated along Cedar Avenue and 4th Street.

 The Flagstaff walkouts were one of several demonstrations in the state.
 The Arizona Republic reports, metro Phoenix students from Arcadia High, Mesa High and Gilbert High, among other schools also walked out.
 Students from Camelback High School marched to Sen. Mark Kelly’s Phoenix office.
 Social media posts showed students from roughly 20 other high schools in the valley planned walkouts with some making their way to the Arizona Capitol.